cmlarsen/fechtonomicon/MARKETING.md

 ## 📜 License

-The Fechto is open source software released under the MIT License.
+Fechtonomicon is open source software released under the MIT License.

 ---

-**Download The Fechto today and start your journey into Historical European Martial Arts! ⚔️**
+**Download Fechtonomicon today and start your journey into Historical European Martial Arts! ⚔️**

-*"The Fechto" - From "Fechten" (German: to fence) + "-nomicon" (Greek: book of knowledge)*
+*"Fechtonomicon" - From "Fechten" (German: to fence) + "-nomicon" (Greek: book of knowledge)*